Clkwong3/infinite-edit/README.md

      ![Chrome PWA icon in the URL](./assets/images/Chrome-PWA-icon.png)

+That's all there is to it!
+You're now ready to make the most of Infinite-Edit on your device.

 ## Links

 - [Deployed Site](https://pacific-gorge-55204-86517f95aead.herokuapp.com/): This link takes you to the live version of the web application, hosted on Heroku, where you can interact with the application's features and functionalities.